michelcrypt4d4mus/pdfalyzer/README.md

 Beyond that see [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Glossary
+These are the naming conventions at play in The Pdfalyzer code base:

 * `reference_key` - string found in a PDF node that names the property (e.g. `/BaseFont` or `/Subtype`)
 * `address` - `reference_key` plus a hash key or numerical array index if that's how the reference works. e.g. if node A has a reference key `/Resources` pointing to a dict `{'/Font2': [IndirectObject(55), IndirectObject(2)]}` the address of `IndirectObject(55)` from node A would be `/Resources[/Font2][0]`
 * `tree_address` - like the `address` but starting at the root of the tree, all concatenated